I first got involved with Square Dancing in 1978 during a business assignment in Webster, New York, U.S.A. In that year

 Florida), in Germany, Holland, Sweden, Finland, Denmark and Norway.

-I have also been the "featured caller" at Square Dance Week-ends in England (including several National Conventions),
+I have also been the "featured caller" at Square Dance Specials and Week-ends in England (including several National Conventions),

-in Scotland, the Isle of Wight, Sweden, France, the Netherlands and Switzerland.
+in Scotland, the Isle of Wight, Sweden, France, the Netherlands, Denmark and Switzerland.

 Major events for me include being one of the Featured Callers at the 2003 BAASDC 50th Birthday Dance, the 2004 SDCCGB

 50th Birthday Dance and the 2006 European Square Dance Convention.
-Later this year I am delighted to be a Featured Caller
+More recently I was delighted to be a Featured Caller

-at the joint BAASDC/SDCCGB 60th Anniversary Dance in Banbury (see details at the top of this page) - it should be great fun.
+at the joint BAASDC/SDCCGB 60th Anniversary Dance in Banbury - what a fabulous week-end.

 In 2010, my wife and I enjoyed attending the 59th National Square Dance Convention in Louisville, Kentucky.